nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Sort dates

-1. The user specifies a metric (eg. name/) and a sorting order (increasing/ decreasing) to sort by.
-2. If the metric is invalid or the sorting order is invalid, the user will be prompted to enter the command correctly via an error message.
-3. The model date will then sort the dates by the specified metric and order, via the use of `Comparator`.
-4. If the step 1 - 3 are successfully completed, the displayed list of dates will be sorted by the specified metric and order.
+1. The sort dates feature begins by passing the user input obtained from the `CommandBox` class in the `Ui` component to the `LogicManager` class in the `Logic` component by invoking the `execute` function.
+2. The `LogicManager` class then passes the user input to the `LoveBookParser` class for parsing and validation.
+3. The `LoveBookParser` class then performs polymorphism and creates a `SortCommandParser` object for sort command parsing.
+4. The `SortCommandParser` object carries out its validation checks and creates a `SortCommand` object containing a String prefix (eg. name/) and String sequence (increasing/decreasing) if all checks pass.
+One thing to note here is that the sequence and prefix are case-sensitive.
+5. The `SortCommand` object is then passed back to the `LogicManager` class for invocation of the `execute` function which sorts the list of dates based on a specified metric in the specified order in the `Model` component and returns the sorted list to the `Ui` component.

-The _Activity_ diagram summarises what happens after the user enters a sort command.
+The _Activity_ diagram summarises what happens after the user enters a sort command. <br>

 <puml src="diagrams/SortActivity.puml" width="550" />

-The _Sequence_ Diagram below shows how the components interact with each other for the scenario where the user issues the command `sort name/increasing`.
+The _Sequence_ Diagram below shows how the components interact with each other for the scenario where the user issues the command `sort name/increasing`. <br>

 <puml src="diagrams/SortSequence.puml" width="600" />